Logitech/vr_ink_sdk/Documentation/Driver/Readme.md

 ### Pressure Presets

-By selecting the PRESSURE tab you can play with response of the different analog inputs on the device.
+On the STATUS page you can select 3 presets that will change the analog response of the different inputs on VR Ink.

 ![Pressure Presets](./../Images/Driver/PressurePresets.png)

 We recommend that you start with the **low** preset; if you feel like it is too easy to activate certain inputs in a given application you can try to select **medium** or **high**.

-If you want to have finer control one each of the analog input you can *Customize* and the GRIP tab.
-There you will be able to manually adjust the curve and threshold as you see fit.
+If you want to have finer control one each of the analog input you can select the PRIMARY, TIP or GRIP tab.
+There you will be able to manually adjust the curves and thresholds as you see fit.

 ![Curve Settings](./../Images/Driver/CurveSettings.gif)